mlcommons/policies/RESULTS_GUIDELINES.md

 _SmartAI Corp announced an unverified score of 0.3 on the MLPerf™ Image Classification benchmark using a SmartCluster running MLFramework v4.1 [1]._

-_[1] MLPerf v0.5 Training ResNet-v1.5; Result not verified by the MLCommons™ Association.
+_[1] MLPerf™ v0.5 Training ResNet-v1.5; Result not verified by the MLCommons™ Association.
 The MLPerf name and logo are trademarks of MLCommons Association in the United States and other countries.
 All rights reserved.
 Unauthorized use strictly prohibited.
 See www.mlcommons.org for more information._

 Submitters are not allowed to publish any results for a given version before its official publication date.
 Non-submitters are not allowed to publish any unofficial results until two weeks after the official publication date for that version.